VIDA-NYU/data-polygamy/README.md

 # Data Polygamy

-Data Polygamy is a scalable topology-based framework that allows users to query for statistically significant relationships between spatio-temporal data sets.
+Data Polygamy is a scalable topology-based framework that allows users to query for statistically significant relationships between spatio-temporal datasets.

 This README file is divided into the following sections: